'We can give the whole nation a lesson if they want.' How Latinos revived a once-dying Pennsylvania city

 Like many families, the Rodriguezes came for the jobs.
 For years the family, who are all legal residents, had bounced among apartments and relatives’ homes in New York City and grew weary of the hustle that was necessary to afford the high cost of living.

-Mariluz Rodriquez’s father, David, came to Hazleton first, following his brother to a job working nights doing heavy labor in the Walmart distribution center.
+Mariluz Rodriguez’s father, David, came to Hazleton first, following his brother to a job working nights doing heavy labor in the Walmart distribution center.
 Soon her mother, Penelope, followed with Rodriguez and her younger sister.

 Competition among the online shopping distribution centers has driven wages up to around $15 an hour plus benefits.
 It’s not a lot, but enough, if both parents work, to afford a mortgage.

 Within a year, the Rodriguez family owned a yellow brick duplex that felt like a castle.
-For the first time, Mariluz Rodriquez had her own bedroom, and she found a forgotten closet in the attic full of toys.
+For the first time, Mariluz Rodriguez had her own bedroom, and she found a forgotten closet in the attic full of toys.
 Soon she had a new baby brother.
 Her father was promoted at the Walmart center and is now a shipping router.

 After a while, some of her relatives in Hazleton moved back to New York because they missed the city.

-“We stayed because it’s working for us,” Penelope Rodriquez said.
+“We stayed because it’s working for us,” Penelope Rodriguez said.
 “We are seeing our kids flourish here.”

 Mariluz Rodriguez played basketball and softball and earned a purple belt in tae kwon do.
 She enrolled at the arts academy pilot program, where she recently finished a hallway mural, and she is working on another one she was hired to paint downtown.